Wiener integrals with respect to the two-parameter tempered Hermite random fields: Multiple Wiener-It o integrals with respect to the Brownian field

 where $\langle\widetilde{f},\widetilde{g}\rangle_{L^2\big((\mathbb{R}^2)^k\big)}$ indicates the standard inner product in $L^2\big((\mathbb{R}^2)^k\big)$. \end{itemize} The prime $^\prime$ on the integral \eqref{af} indicates that one does not integrate on the hyperplanes $(x_i,y_i)=(x_j,y_j)$, $i\neq j$.
 This ensures that $\mathbb{E}\big[I_k^{W}(f)\big]=0$.

-Next, we will present the generalised stochastic Fubini theorem with respect to the two-parameter standard Brownian field.
-This theorem states that one can interchange a Lebesgue integrals and a multiple Wiener-It\^{o} stochastic integrals with respect to Brownian field.\\ Let $k\in\mathbb{N}$, the mixed Lebesgue space an its norm of a function $f:\R^2\times (\R^2)^k\to\R$ are:
+Next, we will present the generalized stochastic Fubini theorem with respect to the two-parameter standard Brownian field.
+This theorem states that one can interchange Lebesgue integrals and multiple Wiener-It\^{o} stochastic integrals with respect to the Brownian field.\\ Let $k\in\mathbb{N}$, the mixed Lebesgue space and its norm of a function $f:\R^2\times (\R^2)^k\to\R$ are:

 Let us remark that if $f \in\mathcal{L}_{1,2}(\R^{2k}\times \R^2)$ using the Cauchy-Schwartz' inequality: